wwarthen/RomWBW/Source/Doc/UserGuide.md

 included in the distribution, so it is not necessary to setup a build environment on your computer.

 RomWBW can be built on modern Windows, Linux, or MacOS computers.
 The process for building a custom ROM is documented in the ReadMe.txt file in the Source directory of the distribution.
-Any modern version of Windows, MacOS, or Linux released in the last 10 years should be able to run the build process.
+Any modern version of Windows (32-bit or 64-bit), MacOS, or Linux released in the last 10 years should be able to run the build process.

 For those who are interested in more than basic system customization, note that all source code is provided (including the operating